jasonplatts/nova-todo/README.md

 # TODO Extension for Panic's Nova Code Editor

-Displays tags, such as TODO and FIXME, within a sidebar tree view in Panic's macOS code editor, Nova.
+Displays tags, such as TODO and FIXME, in a sidebar in Panic's macOS code editor, Nova.

 ### *Now Supports Remote Environments*